Rizatriptan

 Rizatriptan, sold under the brand name Maxalt among others, is a medication used for the treatment of migraine headaches.
 It is taken by mouth.
+It can also be applied on the tongue.
+It is a serotonin (5-HT) 1B/1D receptor agonist (triptan).

 Common side effects include chest pain, dizziness, dry mouth, and tingling.
 Other side effects may include myocardial infarction, stroke, high blood pressure, serotonin syndrome, and anaphylaxis.
 Excessive use may result in medication overuse headaches.
 Use is not recommended during pregnancy and breastfeeding is not recommended within 24 hours after taking a dose.
 Rizatriptan is in the triptan class and is believed to work by activating the 5-HT1 receptor.

 Rizatriptan was patented in 1991 and came into medical use in 1998.
 It is available as a generic medication.
-In 2020, it was the 134th most commonly prescribed medication in the United States, with more than 4million prescriptions.
+In 2023, it was the 208th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
+Rizatriptan is available in combination with meloxicam as meloxicam/rizatriptan.

 Medical uses

-Rizatriptan is used to treat acute migraine attacks with or without aura.
+Rizatriptan is indicated to treat acute migraine attacks with or without aura.
 It does not prevent future migraine attacks.
 A 2010 review found rizatriptan to be more efficacious and tolerable than sumatriptan.